 Weather in Machu Picchu

 The weather in Machu Picchu Peru is influenced by the Andes Mountains.
 Situated at 2,430 meters above sea level, the archaeological site experiences two main seasons.
-The dry season (May–October) offers sunny days, clear skies, and the best time for visiting Machu Picchu.
-The rainy season (November–April) brings lush vegetation and slippery paths but fewer crowds.
+The dry season (May – October) offers sunny – April) brings lush vegetation and slippery paths but fewer crowds.

 Machu Picchu Weather by Months Average